ProfessorGram/updated/README.md

 Installation
 ------------
-Install this module using the official Backdrop CMS instructions located at https://docs.backdropcms.org/documentation/extend-with-modules
+Install this module using the official Backdrop CMS instructions located at: https://docs.backdropcms.org/documentation/extend-with-modules

 Documentation